j19sch/frogsconf/pages/event-format.md

 ## Virtual Edition

-Due to the uncertain situation while organising this years conference, we have decided to __not__ do a physical edition.
-Our crew members have in the past months experienced very successful editions of other virtual open space conferences and decided to follow this example.
+Due to the uncertain circumstances in organizing a conference we have decided to __not__ do a physical edition.

+ Our team members - and perhaps you too - have in the past months experienced very successful editions of virtual open space conferences.
 We expect to use [Zoom](https://zoom.us/) and [Miro](https://miro.com/) as our main conference tools.

 We use [Slack](http://slack.com/) for pre-, side- and post conference discussions.
 You will be invited to our Slack channel before the conference.

-### Open Space Principles
+## Open Space conferences

 There are some simple rules for participants.